This is How Toyota Should be Building This Truck.

 - Recovery trax by Maxtrax.
 We are lucky enough to be able to choose the Extreme.
 I don’t know them.

 - Audio: Deciding on the EC Vision head unit or the Alpine, with a set of Focal speakers.
-New Nav systems work Hema.
+DONE

 SIT REP JAN 2020.

-A brand new was delivered in late November and to Geelong, Vic where the chassis was extended and the other items to improve handling, completed.
-This build will be in two parts: Chassis and body November 2019 – February 2020, then camper, July – September 2020.
+A brand new VDJ79 dual-cab in sandy taup was delivered in late November and to Geelong, Vic where the chassis was extended and the other items to improve handling, completed.
+This build will be in two parts: Chassis and body November 2019 – February 2020, then camper, May – June 2020.
+First trip July 2020, travel restrictions permitting.